kirilllzaitsev/vision_mtl/README.md

 Metrics, images, session, and model checkpoints are logged to Comet ML according to the `LoggerConfig` setup in `cfg.py`.
 Metrics are also logged to Tensorboard under the local `lightning_logs` directory.

-For Cityscapes, the `num_epochs` is set to 20, while for NYUv2 it is 50.
+For Cityscapes, the image resolution is preserved, while for NYUv2 the samples are resized to (256, 256).
 For both datasets, the training set is split into training and validation sets with a ratio of 0.8.
+More training parameters are found in the `train_args.yaml` files in the corresponding artifact directories described in the [Using trained models](#using-trained-models) section.

 Scripts to train the models are provided in the `scripts` directory.